sass/sass-site/source/blog/036-sass-and-native-nesting.md

    but Sass will not, since the element matching `.foo` is outside the element matching `.green-theme`.

-3. Sass nesting and native CSS nesting and both support syntax that looks like `&foo`, but it means different things.
+3. Sass nesting and native CSS nesting both support syntax that looks like `&foo`, but it means different things.
 In Sass, this adds a suffix to the parent selector, so